 CCZF What can we expect from your table at CCZF?

 RF Zines priced so low in order to undercut all the other stall holders.

 CCZF Tipping Point.
 Please tell me you’ve seen it.
 Thoughts?
 Ben Shephard a good host?
 Nice enough fellow.
 Likes a suit.

 RF I haven’t watched too much of Tipping Point but my Scottish mum loves it.
 She’s adamant she’s got a gift and knows exactly where the disk will fall.
 I’m not sure I believe her because I remember our family holiday to Southend in 2001.
 Mum, being the baller that she is, went on the 10p machines not the 2p.
 She lost £8 in five minutes.

 RF People don’t forget Cathy.
 But, in response to your other question: Ben Shephard is fine.
 He’s part of the lineage of banal male presenters in suits that include Matt Baker and Dermot O’Leary.
 Safe pair of hands

-You can meet Ryan and buy his wonderful work at this years Catford Comic and Zine Fair.
+You can meet Happy Otter and buy his wonderful work at this years Catford Comic and Zine Fair.
 Sunday 8th December at the Blythe Hill Tavern.

-You can follow Ryan on Instagram at Happy Otter Zeens
+You can follow Happy Otter on Instagram at Happy Otter Zeens